Contributed by Kathryn Z. Berg, MA, CCH

 How Does the State Know What is Safe?

-As seen regularly in the media and research studies, practices such as drugs and surgery are often inherently unsafe, or dangerous.
-Licensing those practitioners is basically accepting the risk and likelihood of harm.
-With a license, it is acceptable if patients get harmed, as long as the practitioner is not negligent.
+As seen regularly in the media and research studies, practices such as drugs and surgery are often not safe.
+Licensing those practitioners is in effect licensing them to do harm.
+It seems that with a license, it is acceptable if patients are harmed, as long as the practitioner is not negligent.

 Subd.
 2.Criteria for regulation.